cmu-jsa/JSA-web/src/routes/matsuri/tickets/index.md

 - Number of tickets purchased
 - The correct price of tickets

+The deadline for discounted ticket prices is **0:00 am April 10th, 2018**.
-We will only accept Venmo transactions before 0:00 am April 10th, 2018.
+We will only accept Venmo transactions up until the deadline.
-Invalid transactions will not be subject to refund, unless appealed by the user via Venmo before the end of the event.
+Invalid transactions will not be subject to refund, unless appealed by the user via Venmo before the deadline.

 ## Purchase via PayPal